sweattep/ancient_quotes/README.md

 >And leave those who practice deviation concerning His name

+>And the shriek seized those who had wronged

 >There is not among us any except that he has a known position

 >follow not [personal] inclination, lest you not be just